-- 1. Performance Analysis the equalized values from the previous tax year will be analyzed with ratio studies to determine the appraisal accuracy and appraisal uniformity overall and by market area within property reporting categories.
-Ratio studies will be conducted in compliance with the current Standard on Ratio Studies of the International Association of Assessing Officers (IAAO). - 2.
-Analysis of Available Resources Staffing and budget requirements for tax year 2023 are detailed in the 2023 budget, as adopted by the board of directors.
-Staffing and budget requirements for tax year 2024 will be addressed in the 2024 budget to be adopted in accordance with Section 6.06 of the Property Tax Code. - The Board of Directors of the Rusk County Appraisal District has contracted with Pritchard and Abbott, Inc. to provide personnel and expertise towards the completion of the appraisal of Mineral, Industrial, Utilities, and related Personal Property including field work, data analysis, and taxpayer protest portions of the reappraisal plan.
-A copy of Pritchard and Abbott's 2023 and 2024 biennial appraisal plan for Rusk County Appraisal District is attached to this document. - 3.
-Planning and Organization A calendar of key events with critical completion dates will be prepared for each major work area.
+The Board of Directors of the Rusk County Appraisal District has contracted with Eagle Property Tax Appraisal & Consulting, Inc. to provide personnel and expertise towards the completion of the appraisal of Commercial Real Property including field work, data analysis, and taxpayer protest portions of the reappraisal plan.
+A coy of Eagle Property Tax Appraisal & Consulting, Inc.'s 2025 and 2026 biennial appraisal plan for Rusk County Appraisal District is attached to this document.

+- 3. Planning and Organization A calendar of key events with critical completion dates will be prepared for each major work area.
 This calendar identifies key events for appraisal, mapping and records, administrative, inquiry, and information systems.
-A calendar is prepared for tax years 2023 and 2024.
+A calendar is prepared for tax years 2025 and 2026.
 Production goals for field activities will be established and incorporated in the planning and scheduling process. - 4.
 Mass Appraisal System Computer Assisted Mass Appraisal (CAMA) system revisions are completed by the Information Systems Software Provider.
 System revisions and procedures are performed by the Provider.
 The Rusk County Appraisal District contracts with the firm of Pritchard & Abbott, Inc. for these services. - 5.
 Identifying and updating relevant characteristics Field and office procedures will be reviewed and revised as required for data collection.
 Activities scheduled for each appraisal year include new construction, demolition, remodeling, re-inspection of market areas as needed, periodic re-inspection of the universe of properties, and field or office verification of sales data and property characteristics.
 Re-inspection of properties is to be completed using physical inspection or by other reliable means of identification, including deeds or other legal documentation, aerial photographs, land-based photographs, surveys, maps, and property sketches. - 6.
 Pilot Study of Tax Year new and/or revised mass appraisal models are tested each tax year.
 Ratio studies, by market area, are conducted on proposed values each tax year.
-Proposed values on each category are tested for accuracy and reliability in randomly selected market areas. - 7.
-Valuation by Tax Year using market analysis of comparable sales and locally tested cost data, valuation models are specified and calibrated in compliance with supplemental standards from the International Association of Assessing Officers and the Uniform Standards of Professional Appraisal Practice (USPAP).
-The calculated values are tested for accuracy and uniformity using ratio studies.
+Proposed values on each category are tested for accuracy and reliability in randomly selected market areas.

-- 8. The Mass Appraisal Report Each tax year, a USPAP-required mass appraisal report will be prepared and certified by the chief appraiser at the conclusion of the appraisal phase of ad valorem tax calendar (on or by May 15th). - 9.
+- 7. Valuation by Tax Year using market analysis of comparable sales and locally tested cost data, valuation models are specified and calibrated in compliance with supplemental standards from the International Association of Assessing Officers and the Uniform Standards of Professional Appraisal Practice (USPAP).
+The calculated values are tested for accuracy and uniformity using ratio studies. - 8.
+The Mass Appraisal Report Each tax year, a USPAP-required mass appraisal report will be prepared and certified by the chief appraiser at the conclusion of the appraisal phase of ad valorem tax calendar (on or by May 15th). - 9.
 Value defense The Appraisal District has the burden of proof regarding protests related to appraisal or market value as well as unequal appraisal.
 Inspection and/or disclosure of evidence and related materials will comply with Section 41.461 of the Tax Code.

-2023 and 2024 REAPPRAISAL PLAN
+2025 and 2026 REAPPRAISAL PLAN